Plautus: Stagecraft

 In Ancient Greece during the time of New Comedy, from which Plautus drew so much of his inspiration, there were permanent theaters that catered to the audience as well as the actor.
 The greatest playwrights of the day had quality facilities in which to present their work and, in a general sense, there was always enough public support to keep the theater running and successful.
 However, this was not the case in Rome during the time of the Republic, when Plautus wrote his plays.
 While there was public support for theater and people came to enjoy tragedy and comedy alike, no permanent theater existed in Rome until Pompey dedicated one in 55 BC in the Campus Martius.

 The lack of a permanent space was a key factor in Roman theater and Plautine stagecraft.
 In their introduction to the Miles Gloriosus, Hammond, Mack and Moskalew say that "the Romans were acquainted with the Greek stone theater, but, because they believed drama to be a demoralizing influence, they had a strong aversion to the erection of permanent theaters".
-This worry rings true when considering the subject matter of Plautus' plays.
+This worry rings true when considering the subject matter of Plautus's plays.
 The unreal becomes reality on stage in his work.
-T. J. Moore notes that, "all distinction between the play, production, and 'real life' has been obliterated [Plautus' play Curculio]".
+T. J. Moore notes that, "all distinction between the play, production, and 'real life' has been obliterated [Plautus's play Curculio]".
 A place where social norms were upended was inherently suspect.
 The aristocracy was afraid of the power of the theater.
 It was merely by their good graces and unlimited resources that a temporary stage would have been built during specific festivals.